sumitskr/CommentApp/README.md

 2. Download the zip file and extract:
-				0.Open Eclipse IDE :
+				0.Open Eclipse IDE
-				1.import the zip file(CommentApp.zip) into the eclipse 2.set up the apache tomcat server(8.0) in eclipse 3.set up runtime library
+				1.import the zip file(CommentApp.zip) into the eclipse , project structure should be like the given picture 2.set up the apache tomcat server(8.0) in eclipse 3.set up runtime library
 				4.set the apache tomcat http port to 9999 , bcz phpmyadmin use 8080 port.